How to Convert an SGLI Policy to a VGLI Policy

 How to Convert SGLI to VGLI

-Life insurance is there to make sure your family will have a source of income if you are no longer alive to provide for them.
-The last thing you want is to leave active duty service and leave your family without a lifeline.
+Life insurance provides critical financial support to your loved ones if you’re no longer there to provide for them.
+The last thing you want is to separate from service and leave your family without a safety net.

 Comparing SGLI and VGLI